惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Mateo's diagnosis came on suddenly.
 His father, Edicson Morales Torres recalls that the family had no warning of the storm ahead.

-"Mateo was a completely vibrant and incredibly smart boy.
-We never could have suspected that he had any medical condition or that his health was compromised, especially with something so serious and devastating," he said.
 "He had no obvious symptoms except for when his educators at preschool called me to say he was sick.
-He felt hot when I picked him up and he was becoming more unresponsive so we went to Sydney Children's Hospital.
-After tests, doctors said it didn't look good.
-After that the symptoms started appearing."
+He didn't look or feel right when I picked him up and he was becoming more unresponsive, so we went to Sutherland Hospital.
+They did a CT scan and found something in his brain.
+Two hours later he was sent to Sydney Children's Hospital.
+After an MRI, doctors said it didn't look good.
+Three months after that more symptoms started appearing."

 To halt the progression of the condition, Mateo underwent a bone marrow transplant six months after his diagnosis.
 While the procedure aimed to stop the disease, both the underlying condition and the intensity of the treatment have left him facing profound physical challenges.
 Mateo has since lost his vision, speech, hearing, and motor control, and now receives all of his nutrition and medications through a feeding tube.